-Overall, the studies found that the sediment flux past Dumbarton Bridge is much larger than the inputs from the major tributaries to Lower South Bay, the Guadalupe River and Coyote Creek (TABLE 1).
-These findings are critically important to planning for the South Bay Salt Pond Restoration Project, and they suggest that managers might compensate for the sediment deficit by timing the openings of ponds to tidal action during years of lower precipitation and more southerly sediment flux supplying Lower South Bay.
-The results are also important to understanding the movement of contaminants between Central and South Bay.
-Figure 7.
+Overall, the studies found that the sediment flux past Dumbarton Bridge is much larger than the inputs from the major rivers, the Guadalupe River and Coyote Creek (Table 1).
+These findings are critically important to planning for the South Bay Salt Pond Restoration Project, and they may suggest that managers might compensate for the sediment deficit by timing the openings of ponds to tidal action during years of lower precipitation and more southerly sediment flux supplying Lower South Bay.
+The results are also important to understanding the movement of contaminants between Central and South Bay and identifying the main sources of contaminants in South Bay.